geostrophic

 description

-The geostrophic and geostrophic/with_viz tasks implement the “Global Steady State Nonlinear Zonal Geostrophic Flow” test case described in Williamson et al. 1992
+The geostrophic tasks implement the “Global Steady State Nonlinear Zonal Geostrophic Flow” test case described in Williamson et al. 1992

-The task is a convergence test with time step varying proportionately to grid size.
+The task geostrophic/convergence_both is a space-and-time convergence test with time step varying proportionately to grid size.
+Convergence tests in either space or time are also available as convergence_space or convergence_time.
 The result of the analysis step of the task are plots like the following showing convergence of water-column thickness and normal velocity as functions of the mesh resolution:

 ../../../_images/geostrophic_convergence.png